 The picture opposite shows the basic parts of this door currently hung in its lining.
 The door in question is a Ledge and Braced door with additional parts called the Lock Stile and the Hinge Stile.
 The Frame consists of three parts Lock Jam, Hinge Jam and the header.
 In this image, you cannot see the other components called the doors stops.
 The door stops create a rebate for the door to stop against.

 My Promise To You

 If at any point you find yourself in a pickle.
 We are happy to advise and guide you through any door hanging situation you find yourself in.
 Just COMMENT below and I will reply hopefully answering your questions.

-Where Should I Begin my DIY Door Install?
+Where Should I Begin My DIY Door Install?

 Before you begin going all gun-ho you must observe the situation.
-The opening you have may have some caveats that could persuade your choices in door design and door hanging method.
+The opening you have may have some caveats that could persuade your choices of indoor design and door hanging method.
 For instance, if the new door is to be hung in an old opening there could be rebated which the new door will still need to fit.
 There are many scenarios that will dictate your decisions regarding fitting new doors into an old opening.